Shelley Morrison modern day demand gen marketer

 Shelley brings over a decade of experience in strategy, full-funnel digital media planning, paid media, SEO, and driving revenue and growth for blue-chip clients such as Adobe, SAP, Microsoft, Amazon, and a host of others.

 Prefer to give the pod a listen?
 Here’s the link to the full interview.
-Otherwise, let’s get to it.

-Should you switch from agency to in-house?
+Should you make the agency to in-house switch?

 “You’re limited to the program that your client has scoped with you.
 Even if you work with a great agency where you go above and beyond to provide value, you’re still limited by the scope of the project.
 You don’t get the full view,” she says.